raphCode/master-thesis-muzero/evaluation.typ

 This chapter is divided into two parts.
-The first one examines the effects of the different proposed modifications on top of muzero on training performance.
+The first one examines the effects of the different proposed modifications on top of !mz on training performance.
 For this, an ablation study is chosen so that the effect of individual modifications as well as groups of modifications can be analyzed.
-The second part applies the proposed algo to a mp game.
+The second part applies the proposed !algo to a !mp game.